pgromano/Markov_Models/README.md

 # Markov Models

-The `Markov_Models` package builds Markov chains from datasets using learning methods in `scikit-learn`.
+The `Markov_Models` package builds Markov chains from datasets using `scikit-learn` for unsupervised classification.
+The `Markov_Chain` module can be used to generally manipulate and cluster datasets, whereas the `MSM` module is intended for building Markov State Models and contains analysis tools consistent with the field.

 ### Installation

     python -m pip install -e . --user

 ### Usage
+A detailed example of generating a Markov State Model (MSM) can be found in [here]('./examples/standard_msm.ipynb').

     In [1]: import Markov_Models as mm